Fairness in penalty shootouts: Is it worth using dynamic sequences?: Results

 \subsection{The probability of winning in the sudden death}

 The first five rounds of a shootout can be represented by a finite sequence of binary numbers as each penalty is either scored or missed.
-However, the sudden death has no definite end, thus it is necessary to calculate the winning probabilities in this phase by hand.
+But the sudden death has no definite end, thus it is necessary to calculate the winning probabilities in this phase by hand.
 With a slight abuse of notation, denote by $W(A)$ the winning probability of the team kicking the first penalty in the sudden death.
+For the Standard ($ABAB$) rule, $W^S(A) = p(1-q) + \left[ pq + (1-p)(1-p) \right] W^S(A)$, which leads to